honeymath/honeymath/README.md

 **LogicGuide** empowers users to create structured logic maps by guiding AI through targeted questioning.
 This API helps Large Language Models (LLMs) break down complex problems and generate organized insights through a series of tailored questions.

-My next plan is to syncronize the github push API with GPT so that I can design software in GPT and it take actions to modify my codes.
-The design has the following steps:
-1. Establish test repository, collect data write local python code to try push it.

-   Repository URL:
-Personal Access Token:
-Repository Name:
-Username
-3. 2.
-Based on the behavior design data structure and API.

-   4. 3.
-Test with GPTs,
-      4. 4.
-Design the workflow.
-Design the test file and test flow then ask GPT to write code.

 ## 💪 My backgrounds

 As a math Ph.D and an assistant professor working at university.
 I have solid math background.
 At the same time I am a fan of coding.
 Take a look at my math papers available at [http://qirui.li](http://qirui.li)